daos-stack/google-cloud-daos/docs/pre-deploy.md

 For more information, see [Quotas and Limits](https://cloud.google.com/compute/quotas)

 ## Enable the default Compute Engine service account

+The examples in this repository assume that you have enabled the default service account.

 Enable the default Compute Engine service account.